Yisa Akinbolaji is an established Winnipeg full-time artist and former educator. Yisa is a recipient of Queen Elizabeth Platinum Jubilee Medal.

 She has a passion for investing in people and impacting positive change in society through community service.
 While studying, she shared knowledge to develop Human Capital by providing lab instruction for Corporate Finance and also Quantitative Methods for Business and Economics.
 In addition, she is an active member of the Congress of Black Women, Manitoba and also a member of the Nigerian Association of Manitoba Inc, where she contributes resources.
 She loves family, finance, politics, music and good food.
 Her spouse and children are her main source of inspiration.

 Abby Akinbolaji is a junior board member of the Creative Foundation.
 An honours student at Dakota Collegiate Institute in Winnipeg, Abby is an active member of her school community as a regular volunteer in several programs and loves connecting with other students across Manitoba.

 Abby has been participating in the activities of the Creative Foundation since age 7.
-Abby now manages student coordination and website content for the Creative Foundation.
-Her proficiency in the two responsibilities derives from her experience with the organization itself as a participant since her early childhood.
+Abby now manages student coordination for the Creative Foundation.
+Her responsibility is from her experience with the organization itself as a participant since her early childhood.